mcbrunette33/reading-notes/README.md

 - *bounce ideas of your peers*
 - ~~Foucs on one thing only~~
 - *create time to unwind
->rule number one.
-Throw away your cards the moment you know they cant win. - rounders
+> "Rule number one.
+Throw away your cards the moment you know they cant win". - rounders